gitonga-ik/gitonga-ik/README.md

 ## About Me 🚀

-I'm a passionate **juniour backend developer** with experience in **Python and JavaScript**.
+I'm a passionate **junior backend developer** with experience in **Python and JavaScript**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Data exploration and visualization**
 - 🔭 Working on: **Predictive analysis using linear models**